trzy/Supermodel/Docs/README.txt

 An index of all allowed settings is provided further below in this document.

 NOTE: Type carefully!
-Supermodel will not report syntax errors or detect typos.
+Supermodel will not report syntax errors nor detect typos.
 Carefully read the discussion of the file syntax below.
 To verify that your intended settings are taking effect, check the 'error.log' file that is produced by Supermodel during each run.